Compare Medicare Supplement Plans

 Medigap coverage comparison chart

-Each Medicare Supplement plan, also called a Medigap plan, has the same coverage no matter what company you choose, as long as it has the same letter.
+As long as a Medicare Supplement plan, also called a Medigap plan, has the same letter, it has the same coverage, no matter what company you choose.
 Because the coverage is always the same for each plan letter, it's easy to compare the benefits of different Medigap plans.

 Our top picks